 Contrary to what the charlatans tell you marketing a business isn’t about fluff, deception, manipulation, or even money.
 It’s not about dazzling websites, mega-budget videos, or interruptive marketing, or jargon, or buzzwords.
 It’s not even about content marketing, or social media.

 It’s about the way that we, as consumers, feel in response to stimuli.
 If the stimulation is positive – happiness, joy, pride, hope, etc. then we are predisposed to pay more attention to it.
 If, however, our reaction is negative – anger, hatred, regret and so on – well, you get the idea.

-All of this comes from primeval times, when being able to quickly differentiate between things that are safe (e.g. an apple ) from things that are not (e.g. a saber-toothed tiger) had far bigger implications than whether you’ve wasted money buying the wrong brand of soap powder.
+All of this comes from primeval times, when being able to quickly differentiate between things that are safe (e.g. an apple ) from things that are not (e.g. a hungry boa constrictor) had far bigger implications than whether you’ve wasted money buying the wrong brand of soap powder.

 The process happens in a split-second, and is triggered based upon both obvious and subtle clues picked-up by our senses.
 When invoked, the Fight or Flight response puts us on Red Alert.
 It causes us to perceive almost anything as a potential threat.
 We trust nothing and no-one.
 It’s like we’ve all become TSA officers.
 In such a heightened state, we’re clearly not in the mood to buy your brand of fabric softener – no matter what it smells like.

 OK, so smelling the bovine excrement while watching a bad TV ad isn’t going to make most people lose it and go postal.
 But every time a potential customer visits your website, speaks with your sales rep, or reads your Twitter update their brain is doing the same thing.
 They’re trying to figure out – in a split-second – whether your marketing is saying that you’re someone that they can trust, or someone who’s after their money.